Behind The Scenes: ‘Training Day’ Prequel To Be Set Two Days Before Rodney King Verdict

 The prequel is still in its early stages, so there’s no director on board yet.
 There’s also no buzz on who can play a younger Alonzo Harris although Denzel’s son, John David Washington could be a good pick considering he’s making a name for himself as an actor in movies like BlacKkKlansman.
 We’ll continue to keep you update as major updates surface!

-Behind The Scenes: ‘Training Day’ Prequel To Be Set Two Days Before Rodney King Verdict was originally published on globalgrind.cassiuslife.com
+Behind The Scenes: ‘Training Day’ Prequel To Be Set Two Days Before Rodney King Verdict was originally published on globalgrind.com